• Skip to primary navigation

 1. Re-plaster to the correct Specification for a damp wall If you are re-plastering it is important you do NOT use modern, lightweight Gypsum-based plasters as you will find the salts will cause damage again

-Wall Mesh Membrane can be used to form a barrier between the salts in the wall and the new wall covering and this one is available from Property Repair Systems
+Wall Mesh Membrane can be used to form a barrier between the salts in the wall and the new wall covering

 How to Treat Salting on Plaster

-1. Make sure you have allowed the area to completely dry out (use a dehumidifier if necessary).
+1. Make sure you have allowed the area to completely dry out (use a dehumidifier if necessary)

 2. Sand down the area to remove all the salts from the wall, when you are doing this wear a mask to avoid breathing in the dust and wear gloves to protect your skin.
 You will usually find that the salts will come away easily with medium or fine sandpaper.
-However in severe cases start with coarse grit sandpaper and down to fine one, to make sure you have a sound surface before you redecorate.
+However in severe cases start with coarse grit sandpaper and down to fine one, to make sure you have a sound surface before you redecorate

 3. Wipe down the wall with sugar soap (make sure you mix with water to the manufacturer’s specifications) or you can use detergent and water.
-You can buy specialist efflorescence cleaner if you prefer but this is not necessary if you are using salt neutraliser.
+You can buy specialist efflorescence cleaner if you prefer but this is not necessary if you are using salt neutraliser

-4. Once it is clean you should rinse down the wall with fresh clean water, to ensure that the wall is free from grease.
+4. Once it is clean you should rinse down the wall with fresh clean water, to ensure that the wall is free from grease

 5. Now you are ready to treat the area with a salt neutraliser which is available online from Property Repair Systems (detailed above)